dtduval/dtduval.github.io/index.md

 ### Research

-I undertake academic research into various aspects of commercial air transport law, economics and policy and consult with national governments on commercial air transport policy.

-My full CV is available [here](http://dl.dropbox.com/u/461710/DuvalCV.pdf).
+I undertake academic research into various aspects of commercial air transport law and economics and consult to national governments on related policy issues.
+A detailed CV is available [here](http://dl.dropbox.com/u/461710/DuvalCV.pdf).

 ### SME advising and consulting